-I am a fan of musicals and I like the idea that people can break out into song for absolutely no rhyme or reason, so I enjoyed this so much!
-I was tapping my feet to the beat and trying to clap my hands amidst taking photographs.
+I am a fan of musicals and I like the idea that people can break out into songs for absolutely no rhyme or reason, so I enjoyed this so much!
+I was tapping my feet to the beat and trying to clap my hands while taking photographs.

 So Chip and Dale start the dinner with a serving of Mexican Tacos and humourous Mariachi Music.
-After some high energy butt wiggling by these two chipmunks and lots of jumping and belting out of two songs, “Hot Hot Hot” and “My Tacos is Wonderful”, Donald and Daisy are up with their hot and spicy segment featuring Indian curry, bellydancers, and a very cute version of “Spice Up Your Life” (Goodness, Spice Girls).
+After some high-energy butt wiggling by these two manic chipmunks, lots of jumping and belting out of two songs, “Hot Hot Hot” and “My Tacos is Wonderful”, Donald and Daisy are up with their hot and spicy segment featuring Indian curry, bellydancers, and a very cute version of “Spice Up Your Life” (Goodness, Spice Girls).

 Half the fun at this point is just watching the shenanigans happening on stage because there’s going to be all those typical “cartoonish” jokes about things getting too hot with all those spicy choke-inducing peppers and gold curry lamps.

-Things descent into chaos at one point and Lumiere gets some kind of depressed after “Be My Guest” goes bonkers… everything went cuckoo.
+Things descend into chaos at one point and Lumiere gets some kind of depressed after “Be My Guest” goes bonkers… everything goes cuckoo.
 Too much food, too little table space perhaps?
 But all’s well, ends well and it ends up with a nice finale piece featuring the original “A Table is Waiting”.